Eugène de Beauharnais: Later life

-After the fall of Napoleon in 1814, Eugène retired to Munich at the behest of his father-in-law, King Maximilian I Joseph of Bavaria.
-He soon returned to Paris on the death of his mother, where he was honorably received by Louis XVIII and Alexander I of Russia.
+After the fall of the Kingdom of Italy, Eugène retired to Munich in June 1814 at the behest of his father-in-law.
+He soon returned to Paris on the death of his mother, where he was honourably received by Louis XVIII and Alexander I of Russia.
 He immediately renounced his political activity and returned to his wife's family in Bavaria.
 Accordingly, he remained neutral during Napoleon's return to power in the Hundred Days.

-As Duke of Leuchtenberg, Eugène lived his last years in Munich managing his estates and expanding his art collection.
+As Duke of Leuchtenberg, Eugène lived his last years in Munich, managing his estates and expanding his art collection.
 At the same time, he provided assistance for proscripts under the Bourbon Restoration, such as Antoine Marie Chamans de Lavalette, and lobbied for the alleviation of the harsh treatment imposed on Napoleon in his captivity in Saint-Helena.
 In 1822, Eugène's health began to deteriorate.
 After suffering two attacks of apoplexy in 1823, he died on 21 February 1824 in Munich, aged 42.